 For example, the average vehicle downtime per month might be a lagging signal for fleet maintenance optimization.
 However, the number of preventive maintenance checks performed or adherence to scheduled maintenance routines might be a leading indicator.
 By monitoring both leading and lagging indications, you may solve prospective concerns while also evaluating your fleet's overall performance.

 Setting meaningful KPIs for fleet operations is essential for optimizing performance and achieving business objectives.
-With a tool such as MiX Telematics’ KPI Manager, you can choose your KPIs, set your goals and keep track seamlessly.
-The MiX Telematics' KPI Manager is a self-service analytics tool that is fully customizable, allowing you to visually track your fleet’s performance on specific issues impacting risk, safety, efficiency, and sustainability.
+With a tool such as MiX by Powerfleet’ KPI Manager, you can choose your KPIs, set your goals and keep track seamlessly.
+The MiX by Powerfleet'ss KPI Manager is a self-service analytics tool that is fully customizable, allowing you to visually track your fleet’s performance on specific issues impacting risk, safety, efficiency, and sustainability.

 Businesses can track their fleet's progress, identify areas for improvement, and drive operational excellence by defining clear objectives, selecting relevant KPIs, setting specific targets, utilizing real-time data and technology, fostering a data-driven culture, and regularly reviewing and adjusting KPIs.
 Make use of the potential of relevant KPIs to propel your fleet operations to new heights.